China seeks to boost economy as first virus death reported outside its borders

 China's central bank said it would inject a hefty 1.2 trillion yuan ($173.8 billion) worth of liquidity into the markets via reverse repo operations on Monday as the country prepares to reopen its stock markets after an extended Lunar New Year holiday.

-The government also said it will help firms that produce vital goods resume work as soon as possible, state broadcaster CCTV reported, citing a meeting chaired by Chinese Premier Li Keqiang.
+The government also said it would help firms that produce vital goods resume work as soon as possible, state broadcaster CCTV reported, citing a meeting chaired by Chinese Premier Li Keqiang.

+Hong Kong Financial Secretary Paul Chan said the risk of further contraction in the region's economy, which was buffeted by anti-government protests last year, has increased due to the epidemic.

+Catering, retail, tourism and consumer sectors, which have been hit in the last six months, would "fall into a deeper winter", Chan said.

 “We can't work and have no income.
 I would rather work than stay at home and do nothing,” said 32-year-old restaurant worker Wu Caixia in Beijing.